Sengoku Basara: Sengoku Basara: Card Heroes

-Sengoku Basara Battle Party
+Sengoku Basara: Battle Party

-Sengoku Basara Battle Party (戦国BASARA バトルパーティー) was a free-to-play, mobile-based gacha RPG for iOS and Android based on the Sengoku Basara franchise, and was available through Google Play and the App Store.
+Sengoku Basara: Battle Party (戦国BASARA バトルパーティー) was a free-to-play, mobile-based gacha RPG for iOS and Android based on the Sengoku Basara franchise, and was available through Google Play and the App Store.
 The game was announced by Capcom on May 14, 2019, and was released in Japan on June 24, 2019.
-Two trailers for the game were uploaded on YouTube by Capcom on 5/15/2019, and 7/1/2019, respectively.
-A series of live streams for the game were uploaded on YouTube by Capcom on 7/6/2019, 8/29/2019, 9/26/2019, 11/13/2019, 12/23/2019, 1/30/2020, and 6/24/2020, respectively.
-A Capcom collaboration in the game between Sengoku Basara and Monster Hunter titled, "Sengoku Basara Battle Party X Monster Hunter: World -Collaboration-", started on November 28, 2019, and ended on December 26, 2019.
+A Capcom collaboration in the game between Sengoku Basara and Monster Hunter titled, "Sengoku Basara: Battle Party X Monster Hunter: World -Collaboration-", started on November 28, 2019, and ended on December 26, 2019.
 A trailer for the Monster Hunter collaboration was uploaded on YouTube by Capcom on November 28, 2019.
-A second Capcom collaboration in the game between Sengoku Basara and Devil May Cry titled, "Sengoku Basara Battle Party X Devil May Cry 4 -Collaboration-", started on January 14, 2020, and ended on February 13, 2020.
+A second Capcom collaboration in the game between Sengoku Basara and Devil May Cry titled, "Sengoku Basara: Battle Party X Devil May Cry 4 -Collaboration-", started on January 14, 2020, and ended on February 13, 2020.
 A trailer for the Devil May Cry collaboration was uploaded on YouTube by Capcom on January 14, 2020.
 Download for the game is still available, but it can't be played.
 The game was shut down on December 21, 2020, due to "external issues" from Capcom's management.

 Browser games

 Browser Sengoku Basara

-Browser Sengoku Basara (ブラウザ戦国BASARA) was a free-to-play, browser-based simulation RPG developed by MarvelousAQL Inc. for PC browsers based on the Sengoku Basara franchise, and was available through Yahoo!
+Browser Sengoku Basara (ブラウザ戦国BASARA) was a free-to-play, browser-based simulation RPG developed by MarvelousAQL Inc. and published by Capcom for PC browsers based on the Sengoku Basara franchise, and was available through Yahoo!
 Mobage and MooG Games.
 The game was announced by Capcom on April 25, 2012, and was released in Japan on June 5, 2012, but was shut down on December 27, 2012.
 Browser Sengoku Basara is the first and only browser game in the series.